Awful Orphan: Plot

 Charlie has a crowd around him as he uses a stick in his mouth to turn pages over on a flip board.
 Each page dramatically builds on the theme that there is something these people should have in their home.
-When the last page reveals that the to-be-desired item is Charlie, the people who have been watching walk away in disgust.
+When the last page reveals that the to-be-desired item is Charlie, the people who have been watching angrily leave in disgust.
 Charlie then stows away in a pet shop truck which makes a delivery to Porky's hotel room.
 Porky ordered a canary, but when he removes the cage covering it is Charlie, crammed into the cage.
-Porky proceeds to dial the pet store to complain ("I ordered a canary, not a monster!")
-He discovers he is actually talking to Charlie, who has pulled the telephone wire from the wall and is speaking through it.
+Porky proceeds to dial the pet store to complain, he discovers he is actually talking to Charlie, who has pulled the telephone wire from the wall and is speaking through it.

 Porky throws the dog out several times but each time, Charlie returns to demonstrate how wonderful he would be to have around.
 He even pretends to be a baby left in a basket outside the door.
 Porky leads Charlie on for a minute, then kicks the entire basket down the hall.
 Disguised as an old lady, Charlie hits Porky with an umbrella while berating him for being a brute to an innocent baby.
 Porky ends up being chased out of the room; he knocks angrily until Charlie opens the door.
 At this point, Porky demands the dog get out once and for all.
 Charlie conducts a fake suicide by jumping from the window onto an unlikely stack of mattresses piled up from the street.
 Frustrated, Porky slams the window and closes the curtains.